robliberti/aws-terraform-ansible-1/README.md

-# AWS Terraform + Ansible Learning Lab
+# AWS Terraform + Ansible Infrastructure Lab

-This repository is a structured learning project that demonstrates how to build a **real-world AWS network and compute architecture using Terraform**, with a clear path toward **Ansible-based configuration management** and **SRE-style automation**.
+This repository demonstrates a **production-grade AWS infrastructure pattern** built with **Terraform**, and validated with **Ansible** using **SRE-style workflows**.

-The goal is not just to create infrastructure, but to model **clean separation of concerns**, **secure defaults**, and **scalable patterns** commonly used in production environments.
+The focus is not “getting something working,” but modeling:

+- Clean separation of concerns
+- Secure-by-default network design
+- Deterministic, testable automation
+- Clear handoff between infrastructure and configuration layers

+This mirrors how real teams structure Terraform + Ansible in practice.

 ---

 ## Architecture Overview

-This project builds a **two-tier AWS VPC architecture**:
+The lab provisions a **two-tier VPC architecture**:

-- A **public subnet** with controlled inbound access
+- Public subnet with tightly scoped inbound access
-- A **private subnet** with outbound-only internet access via NAT
+- Private subnet with outbound-only internet access via NAT
-- Infrastructure defined entirely in Terraform modules
-- Configuration and lifecycle control designed to integrate cleanly with Ansible
+- No direct inbound access to private resources
+- Explicit bastion → private access path

-### High-level flow
+### High-level traffic flow

 ```
 Internet